GoogleCloudPlatform/python-docs-samples/dlp/README.rst

 .. code-block:: bash

     $ python deid.py
-    usage: deid.py [-h] {deid_mask,deid_fpe,reid_fpe,deid_date_shift,redact} ...
+    usage: deid.py [-h] {deid_mask,deid_fpe,reid_fpe,deid_date_shift,replace_with_infotype} ...

     Uses of the Data Loss Prevention API for deidentifying sensitive data.

     positional arguments:
       {deid_mask,deid_fpe,reid_fpe,deid_date_shift,redact}
                                 Select how to submit content to the API. deid_mask               Deidentify sensitive data in a string by masking it with a character.
         deid_fpe                Deidentify sensitive data in a string using Format Preserving Encryption (FPE).
         reid_fpe                Reidentify sensitive data in a string using Format Preserving Encryption (FPE).
         deid_date_shift         Deidentify dates in a CSV file by pseudorandomly shifting them.
-        redact              Redact sensitive data in a string by replacing it with the info type of the data.
+        replace_with_infotype   Deidentify sensitive data in a string by replacing it with the info type of the data.

     optional arguments:
       -h, --help                show this help message and exit